dashduzit/aws-csv-to-parquet-pipeline/README.md

 ## 🧠 What I Learned
 This was my first end-to-end data pipeline project in the cloud.
 I built it while I was learning how serverless processing works in AWS and how data formats impact performance.
+Converting CSV to Parquet helped me understand why columnar storage is used in real analytics workflow: it speeds up queries, reduces storage cost, and handles large datasets more efficiently.

+This project helped me:
+- Work with AWS Lambda triggers and permissions
+- Use Python to transform data in a real workflow
+- Understand the difference between raw storage vs. optimized analytical storage
+- Build confidence in deploying and iterating on my own projects

+Always learning, always building.